horeah/PyCmd/README.txt

     - expand values of environment variables when completing
     - support both '/' and '\' as path separators

  b.
+Command suggestions
+    - automatically suggest commands from history or from available completions (accept with Right/End or partially with Ctrl-Right; or Emacs-style)

+ b.
 Command history
     - the history is persistent across PyCmd sessions
     - direct history search (type a few filter characters/words, then Up/Down)